Trochulus caelatus

 Trochulus caelatus is a species of small, air-breathing land snail, a terrestrial pulmonate gastropod mollusk in the family Hygromiidae, the hairy snails and their allies.

 Distribution

 This species is endemic to the northwestern Jura Mountains, Switzerland.

 Description

+The shell height is about 4 mm, and the width is around 8 mm.
+The shell is typically adorned with hair-like structures, which are a characteristic feature of many species within the genus Trochulus.
+Trochulus caelatus is usually found in rocky environments within its limited geographic range.